-A. CVRS (CONNVERSE), HOW TO HANDLE OR CREATE THE FOLLOWING USING
+B. CVRS (CONNVERSE), HOW TO HANDLE OR CREATE THE FOLLOWING USING a.
+Online Voter Registration/changes b.
+How to add the Date of Primary or Election to an Acceptance Letter Permanently Physically Disabled How to Create a List of Permanently Physically Disabled Voters How to Create Address Labels for Permanently Physically Disabled Voters d.
+Who Voted?

-- a.
-Online Voter Registration/changes - i.
-How to Create a List of Voters Who Filled Out an Online Voter Registration Application, How to Create - ii.
-How to Handle a Pending Online Voter Registration Application, How to Handle - b.
-How to add the Date of Primary or Election to be Added to an Acceptance Letters, How to: - c.
-Permanently Physically Disabled - i.
-List How to Create a List of Permanently Physically Disabled Voters - ii.
-Address Labels How to Create Address Labels Ffor Permanently Physically Disabled Voters - d.
-Who Voted? - i.
-How to Manually Input Group Data on Who Voted, How to - ii.
-How to Manually Input or Change an Individual Voter's Who Voted Data, How to - iii.
-Download Who Voted Data from a File Created by Pollbooks - iv.
+How to Create a List of Voters Who Filled Out an Online Voter Registration Application How to Handle a Pending Online Voter Registration Application i.
+How to Manually Input Group Data on Who Voted ii.
+How to Manually Input or Change an Individual Voter's Who Voted Data iii.
+Download Who Voted Data from a File Created by Pollbooks iv.
 How to Create a Who Voted Report